Goverance and Organization Structure

 SECTION 2.
 QUALIFICATIONS

 Any Board Member may serve as officer of this corporation.

 SECTION 3.
 ELECTION AND TERM OF OFFICE

-Officers, except for Executive Director, shall be elected by the Board of Directors, at any time, and each officer shall hold office until he or she resigns or is removed or is otherwise disqualified to serve, or until his or her successor shall be elected and qualified, whichever occurs first.
+Officers, except for Executive Director, shall be elected by the Board of Directors, at any time, and each officer shall hold office until they resign or is removed or is otherwise disqualified to serve, or until their successor shall be elected and qualified, whichever occurs first.

 SECTION 4.
 REMOVAL AND RESIGNATION

 (a) Any officer may be removed, with cause, by a majority vote of the Board of Directors, after written notification of 30 days of intent to remove and the detailing of reasons for the removal, provided that the officer shall have the right to submit any removal to binding arbitration as presided over by any qualified member of the American Arbitration Association.